Baked Bean Casserole Recipes | 5 Classic Bean Pot & Baked Bean Variations

 Add fresh water, pork/bacon, and onion; simmer until beans are very tender.

-Bake about 3 hours, until thickened to desired consistency.
+Bake about 3 hours, until liquid reduces and beans thicken to desired consistency.

 Total cook time: about 3 hours